NicoJuicy/LearnML/ml/ai.md

 **bootstrap** means to randomly draw (with replacement) rows from the training dataset.

+### No Free Lunch Theorem

 **No Free Lunch Theorem:** Any two algorithms are equivalent when their performance is averaged across all possible problems.

+There is no such thing as the _best_ learning algorithm.
+For any learning algorithm, there is a dataset where it is very accurate and another dataset where it is very poor.

+When we say that a learning algorithm is _good_, we only quantify how well its inductive bias matches the properties of the data.

 Thus, a general-purpose universal optimization strategy is theoretically impossible and the only way one strategy can outperform another is if it is specialized to the specific problem under consideration.